Optoelectronic Fingerprints of Interference between Different Charge Carriers in Graphene Superlattices and Analogies to Twisted Graphene Bilayers: Kekul e-patterned graphene

-where $Q_{\nu,\pm}=v_0|\nu|(\nu k_x-ik_y)\pm3t_0(1-|\nu|)$, $k_\pm=k_x\pm ik_y$, $v_0$ is the Fermi velocity and $\nu=0,\pm1$, which leads to the Kek-O phase for $\nu=0$ and the Kek-Y phase for $|\nu|=1$.
-Recent experiments have supported this model \cite{Eom2020}.
-The band structures for both Kek-O and Kek-Y exhibit the two valleys folded into the $\Gamma$-point.
-As seen in Fig. \ref{Fig:Lattices_and_Dispersions}, the Kek-O phase opens a gap while the Kek-Y phase retains the gapless dispersion \cite{Gamayun}.
-Therefore, the Kek-O phase is not expected to exhibit optical activity for low frequencies and small doping, and thus our discussion will be focused on the Kek-Y phase.
-Nevertheless, as we discuss below, some results apply to both the Kek-Y and Kek-O phases.
-The energy dispersion of the Kek-Y phase is $E_{k\alpha}^\beta=\alpha v_0(1+\beta\Delta)k$, with $\alpha,\beta=\pm 1$.
-The low-energy dispersions for the Kek-Y and Kek-O phases are shown in Fig. \ref{Fig:Lattices_and_Dispersions}c. \\~\\ \textit{Graphene superlattice with a quadratic band crossing.---} We introduce now a model for a graphene superlattice sharing the same symmetry, and thus also exhibiting a tripled unit cell with the two valleys folded into the $\Gamma$-point.
-In this model, however, the superlattice is produced due to the on-site energies of the atoms being modulated by, for example, the interaction with a substrate \cite{Venderbos2016,Giovannetti2015}.
+with $\alpha,\beta=\pm$.
+Taking $\Delta\rightarrow0$ leads to the case of no modulation (pristine graphene).
+The low-energy dispersions for the Kek-Y and Kek-O phases are shown in Fig. \ref{Fig:Lattices_and_Dispersions}c.
+After introducing two sets of Pauli matrices, one for the pseudospin $\sigma_i$ and one for the valley degree of freedom $\tau_i$ ($i=0,x,y,z$), the Hamiltonian for the Kek-Y phase can be written in the compact form $H_K=v_0(\vect{k}\cdot\vect{\sigma})\otimes\tau_0+\Delta v_0\sigma_0\otimes(\vect{k}\cdot\vect{\tau})$, where the second term defines the valley-momentum locking \cite{Gamayun}. \\~\\ We introduce now a model for a graphene superlattice sharing the same symmetry, and thus also exhibiting a tripled unit cell with the two valleys folded into the $\Gamma$-point.
+In this model, however, the superlattice is produced due to the on-site energies of the atoms being modulated by, for example, the interaction with a substrate \cite{Venderbos2016,Giovannetti2015} (see Fig. \ref{Fig:Lattices_and_Dispersions}b).
 The study of this second model will help us to understand how does the optoelectronic response depend on the physical origin of the modulation and to identify the more robust signatures that are inherent to the symmetry.
 This model was used in Ref. \cite{Venderbos2016} to study the realization of the quantum anomalous Hall effect in graphene introduced by the influence of a suitable substrate.
-Also, a similar band structure has been predicted for graphene-In$_2$Te$_2$ bilayers \cite{Giovannetti2015}.
-Since a substrate-induced ionic potential or second-neighbor interactions (which might be present in experiments) produce a similar dispersion in the Kekul\'e phases \cite{Gamayun,Andrade2021}, these are additional reasons to consider this model.
+Also, a similar structure has been predicted for graphene-In$_2$Te$_2$ bilayers \cite{Giovannetti2015}.
+Moreover, since a substrate-induced ionic potential or second-neighbor interactions (which might become important in experiments) produce a similar patterning in the Kekul\'e phases \cite{Gamayun,Andrade2021}, these are additional reasons to consider this model.
 The lattice is shown in Fig. \ref{Fig:Lattices_and_Dispersions}b.
 It consists of three different onsite energies, with all the bond strengths being the same.
-The corresponding low-energy hamiltonian can be written as \cite{Venderbos2016},
+The corresponding low-energy Hamiltonian can be written as \cite{Venderbos2016},